ingo/ingo.github.io/_recipes/chicken_salad_a_la_danny_kaye.md

 title: "Chicken Salad \xE0 la Danny Kaye"
 ---

-The shredded    scooked chicken is then tossed in a Dijon mustard dressing along with mayo, tarragon, and grapes for texture.
 This retro chicken salad recipe uses a unique whole chicken poaching technique to keep the meat extra moist.
 The chicken is slowly simmered in broth with aromatics.
 Once cooked, the chicken is shredded and then combined with a Dijon mustard dressing, mayo, tarragon, and grapes for crunch.
 The result is a moist, flavorful chicken salad inspired by actor Danny Kaye.
-This recipe not only gives you a delicious chicken salad but also teaches you the methodology for Cold Poaching a whole chicken for Chinese Ginger Chicken.

 ### Ingredients